tamb/domponent/README.md

 <div data-ref-array="Counter.elements"></div>
 <div data-ref-array="Counter.elements"></div>
 ```
+It is then stored in the components `$refs` object.

-You can access the array of elements in your component with `this.elements`.
+You can access the array of elements in your component with `this.$refs.elements`.

 #### `data-key`